 Australian Red Cross: What It Took to Modernise One of Australia’s Biggest Social Enterprises

+As General Manager, I led a multi-year transformation drawing on global retail best practice.
+On the cost side, I developed national retail and merchandise strategies that aligned commercial performance with humanitarian goals, restructured teams, optimised the workforce mix and introduced annual planning processes that shifted stores from reactive to proactive management.
+Cost of goods sold was reduced from 19% to 5% of revenue within two years without compromising income.
 On the growth side, I opened new stores as part of the national strategy, including flagship vintage concept stores and boutique recycled fashion outlets in premium locations.
 I launched the Fashion Trade partnership with Country Road, which secured national media coverage and attracted a younger, more values-aligned customer base.
-Across all of these initiatives, the repositioning generated over $2.5 million in earned media coverage and significantly broadened public engagement with the brand.

 Inside the Red Cross vintage fashion store in Adelaide